felixggj/chat-pdf/README.md

 - Chat interface for multiple PDFs.
 - Integration with OpenAI for context-aware responses.
 - User-friendly interface ensuring smooth interactions.
+- Deployed in Heroku for easy access.

+## Usage Requirements

+- An OpenAI API key.

 ## Potential Changes